AzyzHm/ISAMM-Custom-Latex-Report-Template/README.md

   format and cite them with `\cite{key}`.
 - **Styling**: fonts, margins, colors, and header/footer formatting are set near the top of the main file.

+## Just want the files?

+If you do not need the repository documentation, grab the [v1.0.0 release](https://github.com/AzyzHm/ISAMM-Custom-Latex-Report-Template/releases/tag/v1.0.0) instead.
+It is a clean copy of the template with only the LaTeX files, ready to upload straight to Overleaf or Prism, or to compile locally.

 ## Contributing